laruence/yar/README.md

 ## Install

 ### Install Yar
-Yar is an PECL extension, you can simply install it by:
+Yar is an PECL extension, could be installed simply by:
 ```
 pecl install yar
 ```